waymaiker/read_and_respond/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package is useful when you are trying to construct a test or quiz and check the user's understanding of a text.
+This package is useful when you are trying to build a test or quiz and check the user's understanding of a text.
 I'm currently developping a learning app and it's one of the package I already developped (There are 9 of them)